 Our size and breadth of specialisms

-The School of Divinity is one of the largest centres for the study of Theology and Religion in the UK.
-We currently have around 450 students (undergraduate and postgraduate) and nearly 40 academic staff, including internationally respected scholars in a wide range of specialisms.
+The School of Divinity is one of the world's largest centres for the study of Theology and Religion.
+We currently have around 450 students (undergraduate and postgraduate) and nearly 35 academic staff, including internationally respected scholars in a wide range of specialisms.

 Our school is led by some of the UK's most respected and high-profile scholars of Theology and Religion, who produce world-leading research.

 The University of Edinburgh is consistently ranked as one of the world's top 50 universities.
-We are 18th in the 2018/2019 QS World University Ranking.
+We are 20th in the world (QS University World Rankings).